 This is what science-based sustainable nutrition is all about.

 Lucy used to think that people like her weren’t meant to exercise.
 Lucy has now achieved results she never thought were possible.

 What are the best ways of counting calories?

 The most accurate way to track your calories is to use My Fitness Pal, which syncs directly with our Health by Science app when you sign up for our Free Weight Loss Kickstarter.

 A slightly easier way to track your calories is to use a simple food diary and take pictures of your portion sizes.

 Although not as objective, this mindful approach allows you to record the rough calorie amounts in foods and make objective decisions about what the best changes for you are in order to lose weight sustainably.

-To learn more about how to do this and work directly with our expert coaches then sign up below for our Free 5 Day Learn to Lose programme.
+To learn more about how to do this and work directly with our expert coaches then sign up below for our Free Weight Loss Kickstarter.